 Anesthesiologists are medical doctors who specialize in anesthesiology, which is the medical science of relieving pain and managing the body's vital functions, such as breathing, heartbeat, circulation, temperature, and consciousness.

-An anesthesiologist may administer medicine that numbs the area of the body where a procedure is being performed (local or regional anesthesia), inject medicine into the spinal canal to numb an area of the body (spinal or epidural anesthesia), or make sure a person is unconscious and pain-free during a procedure (general anesthesia) while also monitoring heart rate, breathing, and blood pressure.
-An anesthesiologist may also supervise a nurse anesthetist.
-Anesthesiologists can further specialize in critical care medicine, pain management, pediatrics, or obstetrics.
+An anesthesiologist may administer medicine that numbs the area of the body where a procedure is being performed (regional anesthesia) or make sure a person is unconscious and pain-free during a procedure (general anesthesia).
+An anesthesiologist may also supervise a certified registered nurse anesthetist or a licensed anesthesia assistant.
+Anesthesiologists can further specialize in areas such as critical care medicine, pain management, pediatric anesthesia, cardiac anesthesia, or obstetric anesthesia.

 Anesthesiologists can be board-certified through the Board of Anesthesiology, which is recognized by the American Board of Medical Specialties.

 |Primary Medical Reviewer||Adam Husney, MD - Family Medicine|

 |Specialist Medical Reviewer||John M. Freedman, MD - Anesthesiology|